 "The Salkantay adventure goes beyond deluxe lodges and a great trek... it is a unique opportunity to experience ancient history in the Land of the Incas, as well as the most interesting and exotic variety of flora and fauna, all in the company of new friends and like-minded souls."- Mountain Lodges of Peru

 Hike to the historic Sanctuary of Machu Picchu, a UNESCO World Heritage Site.

 Gaze at the Andes Mountains while sipping wine at our amazing guest lodges.

-Trek through 15 different eco systems on a historic section of the Inca Trail.
+Trek through 15 different eco systems on an historic section of the Inca Trail.

 Hike Machu Picchu, and enjoy this unique opportunity to experience ancient history in the Land of the Incas.
 Our 10-day Salkantay Trek begins in the beautiful and bustling city of Cusco, which is perfectly tucked into the hillsides at an elevation of 11,200 feet and was declared a UNESCO World Heritage Site in 1983.

-Our lodge to lodge trekking experience will take you on a historic section of Inca trail through 15 different eco-systems, while you hike a mountain pass over 15,000 feet, walk to villages where locals still maintain age-old traditions and re-discover the mystical beauty of Machu Picchu, the crown jewel of the Inca Empire.
-Each day’s trek ends at a deluxe lodge followed by gourmet meals.
+Our lodge-to-lodge trekking experience takes us on an historic section of Inca trail through 15 different eco-systems.
+We climb a mountain pass over 15,000 feet, walk to villages where locals still maintain age-old traditions, and re-discover the mystical beauty of Machu Picchu, the crown jewel of the Inca Empire.
+Each day’s hike ends at a deluxe lodge followed by gourmet meals.

 Arrive in Cusco, the once capital of the Inca Empire.
-Meet the group for welcome drinks and dinner at 7:00pm.
+Meet the group and guide(s) for welcome drinks and dinner at 7:00 pm.

 Today’s walking tour of the city includes the ruins of Sacsayhuamán, the Cathedral Basilica, and the historic Plaza de Armas.
 In the afternoon relax at the hotel or wander around the city exploring its many nooks and crannies.

-Our first stop will be a visit to the Inca ruins at Tarawasi near the town of Limatambo before ascending a winding mountain road to a site called Marcoccasa.
-Here we will begin our hike to Soraypampa along a picturesque path called the “Camino Real” (Royal Path).
-Our lodge for tonight sits under the glacier peak of Mt.
-Salkantay, among the most sacred in Inca mythology and the highest in the region (20,600 ft).
+Our first stop is a visit to the Inca ruins at Quillarumiyok near the town of Mollepata before ascending a winding mountain road to a site called Challacancha.
+Here we begin our hike to Soraypampa along a picturesque path called the “Camino Real” (Royal Path).
+Our lodge for tonight sits under the glaciatedpeak of Mt.
+Salkantay, among the most sacred in Inca mythology, and the highest in the region (20,600 ft).